The two vessels will transfer from P&O Cruises Australia's fleet and start service in 2021

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Elly Yates-Roberts/Thursday, March 7, 2019/Categories: News, Ports and destinations
+Author: Elly Yates-Roberts/07 March 2019/Categories: News, Ports and destinations

 MedCruise has launched a Working Group in Tunis, Tunisia, which will be led by Cherifa Ben Salem, MedCruise director for North Africa, and focus on boosting cruise activities and itineraries in the region.